StefanoMarina/sysjack/README.md

 if PREEMPT is present in the name of your operating system, you have low latency kernels.
 You can [try to build one](https://github.com/dddomin3/DSPi) instead.

-If you are on Raspberry pi3/pi4, give a chance to 64 bit edition, as of 5.10 Raspberry Pi OS is pre-built for low latency: [https://downloads.raspberrypi.org/raspios_lite_arm64/images/](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).
+If you are on Raspberry pi3/pi4, give a chance to the [64 bit edition of Raspberry OS](https://downloads.raspberrypi.org/raspios_lite_arm64/images/), as of 5.10 Raspberry Pi OS is pre-built for low latency.

 ## Jack daemon